hvalls/infralog/README.md

 target:
   webhook:
     url: "http://localhost:8080/infralog"
-    method: "POST" # Only POST method is supported.
+    method: "POST" # Only POST and PUT supported.
 Default is POST.
 filter:
   resource_types: # If not specified, all resources will be monitored.
 Use [] to not monitor any resource.
     - "aws_instance"